 Pay attention to the correct playing technique, and you will lay all of the cards on the foundations and your Patience would have paid off!
 Start playing, clean up all of the piles and collect points for it!

 Solitaire is played with 52 cards.
-At the beginning of the game 28 cards lie in seven piles of cards (tableau piles), in each of which the last card is revealed and the other cards are face down.
+At the beginning of the game 28 cards lie in 7 piles of cards (tableau piles), in each of which the last card is revealed and the other cards are face down.
 You can overturn the covered cards during the game by moving the top face up card to either one of the foundations or to one of the other tableau piles.
-The tableau piles are to be laid in descending order (king-queen-jack-10-9-8-7-6-5-4-3-2) into alternately card colours of red and black.
+The tableau piles are to be laid in descending order (King-Queen-Jack-10-9-8-7-6-5-4-3-2) into alternately card colours of red and black.